fkresler/beyond-destiny/content/posts/focus-season-hunt-iron-banner/index.md

 At the very least there are 4 weapons and 5 different armor pieces in the Iron Banner loot pool.
 And among those weapons there are quite some rolls I would like to take for a spin.
 But because there are so few reliable ways (also see previous point) to farm for Iron Banner gear and no way to farm for something specific at all it is kind of unrealistic to expect to ever see your personal god roll drop for you.
 And when I know something is close to impossible to get then why should I spent my time trying so.
 It is very unlikely to get the specific weapon or armor piece to drop anyways, now what are the chances to get the specific roll to drop then but instead I get a slap in the face with a blue rarity item every now and then.

-**The freelance playlist for Iron Banner made matches more enjoyable**
+**The freelance playlist for Iron Banner improved match quality for solo players**

 In previous Iron Banners facing 6-stacks mostly made for devastating match outcomes when the queue into the match took longer than the match itself.
 This Iron Banner I played a fair share of games in the freelance playlist and games have been so much more enjoyable.
 Every team was playing on an even playing field and had the same chances to win.
 At the same time it felt like good individual players could have more impact in a game because they would not face worse odds when playing against highly coordinated teams and face worse engages from the start.